europace/kex-market-engine-api/README.md

 ### Integration of the KEX Market Engine API in Europace

-The KEX Market Engine API will be implemented by the Produktanbieter.
-With support of the KEX Market Engine service Europace can integrate the products of the Produktanbieter via API into KreditSmart.
+The KEX Market Engine API will be implemented by the product provider.
+With support of the KEX Market Engine service Europace can integrate the products of the product provider via API into KreditSmart.

 ![](KEX%20Market%20Engine%20API%20Annahme%20Sequenzdiagramm.svg)